 Image caption

-Canvey Island in Essex is one in all nine of the surveyed islands off the English coast.
+Canvey Island in Essex is one of the nine islands off the English coast.

 Image copyright Getty IMAGES